-- Starting point – parking area at entrance to Hamam village (1).
+- Starting point – parking area at the entrance to Hamam village (1).

-- Follow the ‡Red‡ marker (Part of the INT)
+- start by Following the ‡Red‡ markers (Part of the INT)

-- At the junction with the ‡Green‡ marker (2)., turn left and continue with the ‡Red‡ markers.
+- After 400 m, at the junction with a ‡Green‡ marked trail (2)., turn left and continue with the ‡Red‡ markers.

-- Climb steadily until you reach a junction with a ‡Black‡ marker.
-(3).
+- Climb steadily for 2.4 Km, until you reach a junction with a ‡Black‡ marked trail (3).

-- Our route continues with ‡Black‡ marker, but before we continue we make a short detour to visit the Arbel Fortress.
+- Our route continues with ‡Black‡ markers, but before we continue, we make a short detour to visit the Arbel Fortress.

-- Walk right, then up the stairs and visit the fortress that is built into the cliff.
+- Walk right, then up the stairs and visit the fortress that is carved into the cliff.

-- Retrace your stept back to (3) and continue up on the ‡Black‡ markers (Part of the INT) until the junction with the ‡Blue‡ marker at the top of the mountain.
+- Retrace your steps back to (3) and continue up with the ‡Black‡ markers (Part of the INT) until the junction with the ‡Blue‡ marker at the top of the mountain.
 (4)

 - Follow the ‡Blue‡ markers for 200 m until you reach the “Mul Kinneret” Lookout in memory of the IDF soldier Roei Dror.

-- Retrace your steps to (4) and continue on the ‡Black‡ markers for about 100 m to reach the Carob Lookout.
-The spot is very easy to find.
+- Retrace your steps to (4) and continue on the ‡Black‡ markers for about 100 m to reach the famous Carob Lookout.
+The spot is straightforward to find.
 It is under the single lonely Carob tree that can be seen from afar.

-- This is probably one of the most photographed views of the Sea of Galilee, and justly so.
+- It is probably one of the most photographed views of the Sea of Galilee, and justly so.
 The perfect spot for an extended break.